Does Baking Soda Remove Moisture?

 Sharing is caring!

-Humidity or moisture can make the air inside your house feel sticky or, worse, damage flooring, furniture, and walls if you’re not careful.
-For this reason, one has to use expensive dehumidifiers to solve the problem.
-However, did you know that baking soda can remove moisture?
+Humidity or moisture can make the air inside your house feel sticky or damage flooring, furniture, and walls if you’re not careful.
+So, how can you remove moisture in your home?
+Does Baking Soda Remove Moisture?

 Why Can Baking Soda Remove Moisture?